Manage your job settings in document automation

 • Excluded Locations

-Additionally if the output location is supposed to be a sub folder, ensure that the URl has EXACTLY the same format (Shared%20Documents and Shared Documents are treated as different locations and generates a nested folder structure.
+Additionally, if the output location is supposed to be a subfolder, ensure the URl has exactly the same format (Shared%20Documents and Shared Documents are treated as different locations and will generate a nested folder structure).

-For details on how to set up modern (OAuth2) authentication for SharePoint (and email) see the OAuth2 Configuration document.
+For details on how to set up modern (OAuth2) authentication for SharePoint (and email) refer to the OAuth2 Configuration document.

-SharePoint URL Provide the URL of the SharePoint site or document library you want Kingfisher to process.
+SharePoint URLProvide the URL of the SharePoint site or document library you want DAS Content Extraction to process.

 Follow the same process as the previous section if you want to save or edit the location.